MissParadoxical/telegramshape/README.md

 - Lets users connect to their Shape through Telegram
 - Each user registers their own API key (in DM for security)
 - Bot responds to @mentions, replies, and direct messages
+- Save memories with `/sleep` command
+- Reset all long-term memories with `/reset` (with confirmation)
+- Generate images based on text descriptions with `/imagine`
 - Easy to set up and share with friends

 ## 💬 Commands